mad-ady/odroid-cpu-control/README.md

 # odroid-cpu-control
-Simple script to set CPU parameters such as governor and frequencies for your Odroid device (XU3 and possible XU4)
+Simple script to set CPU parameters such as governor and frequencies for your Odroid device (C0, C1, C2, XU3, XU4, RPI, and basically linux device, even PC - sorry, the name is misleading)

 Usage:
 ```